 The Tourist Card is a single-entry visa.

-No matter if you arrive to Cuba from a cruise, you need a Tourist Card.
-If your cruise departs from the USA, you will need a pink card.
-If your cruise has a non-US departing point, you will need the Green Card.
+Yes you need a Tourist Card.
+If you are a US national OR if your cruise departs from the USA, you will need a pink card.
+Otherwise you will need a Green Card.

-If you have a direct flight from the USA to Cuba, you will need the Pink Card.
-If your flight has a layover outside the USA, you will need the Green Card.
+If you have a direct flight from the USA to Cuba OR if you are a US national, you will need a Pink Card.
+If your flight has a layover outside the USA (and you are not a US citizen), you will need the Green Card.

 Children require a Tourist Card, even if they are registered on their parents’ passports.